AriFordsham/GHCWiki/inter-wiki.md

 ```

-The link is composed by the targeted Wiki (or system) name,
-followed by a colon (e.g. `MeatBall:`),
-followed by a page specification in the target.
+The link is composed by the targeted Wiki (or system) name, followed by a colon, eg `MeatBall:`, followed by a page specification in the target.
 Note that, as for [InterTrac](inter-trac) prefixes, **[InterWiki](inter-wiki) prefixes are case insensitive**.

 The target Wiki URL is looked up in the `[interwiki]` section of [TracIni](trac-ini) or in the [InterMapTxt](inter-map-txt) wiki page, modeled after [ MeatBall:InterMapTxt](http://www.usemod.com/cgi-bin/mb.pl?InterMapTxt).
 If a prefix is defined in both the `[interwiki]` section and [InterMapTxt](inter-map-txt), the `[interwiki]` section takes precedence.

-In addition to traditional [InterWiki](inter-wiki) links, where the target
-is simply *appended* to the URL,
-Trac supports parametric [InterWiki](inter-wiki) URLs:
+In addition to traditional [InterWiki](inter-wiki) links, where the target is simply *appended* to the URL, Trac supports parametric [InterWiki](inter-wiki) URLs:
-identifiers `$1`, `$2`, ... in the URL
-will be replaced by corresponding arguments.
+identifiers `$1`, `$2`, ... in the URL will be replaced by corresponding arguments.
-The argument list is formed by splitting the page identifier
-using the ":" separator.
+The argument list is formed by splitting the page identifier using the ":" separator.

 ### \[interwiki\]